CarlCharpin/Tea-cluster-recommender/README.md

 The notebook will start from scratch and scrape the data from the website.
 If you only want to get recommended teas, you can run the script *recommender.py*.

-You can either run the notebook in the root folder or use the scripts in the scripts + data folder.
-The notebook will start from scratch and scrape the data from the website.
-If you only want to get recommended teas, you can run the script *recommender.py*.

 # Author
 My name is Carl Charpin.
 I'm a physicist working towards a data scientist job.